langstonhowley/Custom-Shell-Commands/README.md

 The idea of this project is to have custom commands that I can run in the terminal for personal convinience.

-> The current functions include:
+> The current commands include:
 - weather
 - starsearch

-> Additions coming soon